pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 On Monday, I completed the team merging activity with Lisa.
 Overall, it went pretty smoothly with the only major problem we encountered being a lack of clarity in the instructions.

+## Week 11

+4/5/2021

+This week, I did not do much with this project since I had to focus all efforts towards the team project for completing that.

+## Week 12

+4/12/2021

+After much work from finishing up the team project, I took a break from my Java course for a bit.
+For that reason, I did not complete anything substantial on the indie project this week.

+## Week 13

+4/19/2021